 Photo coasters are a great DIY gift for parents who are obsessed with preserving the wood finish on the dining room table.
 If you want to take a step up from the traditional photo frame, photo coasters will impress your parents (and your parents’ fancy friends who notice things like coasters).
 Your parents will swear that you ordered the coasters online, and you’ll get a proud moment to announce that you made them yourself.
 If you’ve got enough family photos around the house, try using photos of other things like flowers, your dog or landscapes.

 Channel your inner eight-year-old self and go for a classic gift: a decorated box.
-Whether it ends up holding your mom’s jewelry on her dresser or your dad uses it to keep up with drill bits in the garage, your parents have enough knickknacks to find a use for it.
+Whether it ends up holding your mom’s necklaces on her dresser or your dad uses it to keep up with drill bits in the garage, your parents have enough knickknacks to find a use for it.
 Get as creative as you want while decorating an Altoid box and your parents will appreciate the hell out of it.
 If your creative juices are flowing this season and you have too many ideas for one tiny box, make several.
 You could even put labels on the boxes to give your parents ideas of what to put in them.
+Your parents will appreciate any beautiful mess you create.

 The perfect excuse to finally get rid of all those t-shirts from high school and vacations past.
 A t-shirt blanket makes for a sentimental gift without a big price tag.
 Grab some t-shirts with your favorite memories attached like your parent’s favorite sports team or a cruise that you took on spring break for your parents to cozy up in when you are back on campus.
 Impress your parents by the thought you put into the gift—you can even pretend that this was your plan all along in collecting those t-shirts.

 Grab a mason jar, some ribbon and some great smelling dried petals and spices and voila!
-A beautiful gift that will leave your mom thinking your dorm must look like a pottery barn ad.
+A beautiful gift that will leave your mom thinking your dorm must look like a pottery barn ad (a little lie for Mother’s Day never hurt anybody).
 You could order a potpourri kit online, or go hand select your own ingredients such as coffee beans, cinnamon sticks, vanilla or nutmeg.
 Once you have the supplies, arrange them in the mason jar or bowl for a centerpiece that fills your home with delicious aromas.
 Either DIY or pre-ordered kit, your parents will be glad to receive something that isn’t another candle.

 Throw on a holiday movie and grab some knitting needles.
 It doesn’t require being a pro to master a knit stitch and whip up a scarf.
 Pick out yarn colors for a scarf that can classify as stylish as well as keeping your parents warm.
 Perfect for the colder months and a labor of love that you can be proud of, gifting a handmade scarf will definitely leave your parents impressed and cozy.